fribbels/Fribbels-Epic-7-Optimizer/README.md

 Please see the [**Getting Started**](https://github.com/fribbels/Fribbels-Epic-7-Optimizer#getting-started) section for instructions on how to use it.

 Features include:
- - Built in image recognition to import gear from screenshots
+ - Automatically import gear from the game
  - Filter gear optimizer with main stats/sub stats/sets/etc
- - Automatic data updates from EpicSevenDB for new heroes
+ - Automatic data updates for new heroes
  - Hero bonus stats for imprints/artifacts/EEs
  - Gear substat efficiency scoring
  - Reforged stat prediction & editing